 - 1. Obtain a Change of Registration Form from the Office of Admissions and Records. - 2.
 Complete the form with the assistance of the advisor and have the advisor sign the completed form. - 3.
-Have the advisor check on the status of the class to be added. - 4.
-Return with the completed form to the Office of Admissions and Records for checking and data entry. - 5.
-Submit the completed form with the appropriate fee to the Business Office and receive a copy of the form as a permit to attend the added class(es).
+Have the advisor check on the status of the class to be added. - Return with the completed form to the Office of Admissions and Records for checking and data entry. - 5.
+Submit the completed form, and registration fee if applicable, to the Business Office and receive a copy of the form as a permit to attend the added class(es).